Ritu2426/Student-Management-System/back-end/README.md

 # Student Management System Backend

 This project is a Node.js backend for a Student Management System.
-It provides RESTful APIs for authentication and student management, using Express and MongoDB.
+It provides RESTful APIs for authentication and student management, using Express and MySQL.

 ## Features
 - User authentication (login, register)